 The town has extended its three year planting effort for a fourth year to finish planting 2,000 new shade trees along town roads.
-In 2013, 325 trees were planted.
-Last year, about 600 more went in.
-As of October 15, 2015, 1100 new trees have been planted.
-We hope to get the rest of the trees in the ground in 2016.
+In 2013 325 trees were planted.
+In 2014, about 600 more went in.
+In 2015 another 1,100 new trees were planted.
 Meanwhile, our shade tree committee continues with our own planting projects:

-We invite you and your neighborhood to apply for this year's Neighborhood Tree Steward Project.
-You can fill out an Online Form or contact Nancy Higgins.
+We invite you and your neighborhood to apply for the next ANTS Project.
+You can fill out a form here.
+For more info, please contact Nancy Higgins.

 Second Saturday Planting Project

 The Public Shade Tree Committee plants trees on the second Saturday of every month.
 The planting continues what began in the fall of 2012, when the committee planted a ceremonial tree on Jeffrey Lane to recognize Bill Hutchinson for his years of service to the committee.

 October 10: TBA

 Planted 2019 April 13: Longmeadow Drive May 11: Colonial Village

 September 14: Crocker Farm School